keten-group/CG_polycarbonate_lammps/README.md

 **Notes on the dihedral potential**: The PC molecules exhibit such high linearity that occasionally a dihedral angle is undefined.
 This produces extremely high forces that causes crashes with a "bond atoms missing" or similar error.
 This is not reproducable on a restart.
 The contribution of the dihedral potentials to the overall system is negligible and we recommend that these terms are neglected.

+## Structure generation

+The Python 3 script CG_PC_RandomWalk.py is provided for generating a LAMMPS input file defining CG PC.
+Please see the description at the top of the file for more information and contact if a question persists.

+## LAMMPS input scripts

+The following files are provided for relaxation and tensile tests on the CG PC model:
+- equil.in
+- tensile_NPT.in
+- tensile_NVT.in

+If the comments within do not satisfy questions, please read the methodology descriptions in (White, H., et al. 2025).
+Please contact if a question persists,

+## Contact

+For questions not answered by the provided materials, please contact Heather White at heatherosa37@gmail.com.